contao/docs/docs/dev/reference/hooks/getLanguages.md

 The `getLanguages` hook allows to modify the system's list of languages.

 {{% notice info %}}
-Using the `getCountries` hook has been deprecated and will no longer work in Contao 5.0.
+Using the `getLanguages` hook has been deprecated and will no longer work in Contao 5.0.
 Decorate the `Contao\CoreBundle\Intl\Locales` service instead.
 {{% /notice %}}